vvcrypt/testvv/README.md

 ```bash
 cargo run
 ```
-This will connect to Bybit's WebSocket and start collecting trade data.
+This will connect to Bybit's WebSocket and start collecting trade data in `hawkes_results.csv`.

 2. After collecting sufficient data (recommended: 5+ minutes), run the analysis:
 ```bash